openbmc/phosphor-ipmi-flash/README.md

 The following are configuration options for how the host and BMC are meant to transfer the data.
 By default, the data-in-IPMI mechanism is enabled.

-There are two configurable data transport mechanisms, either staging the bytes via the LPC memory region, or the PCI-to-AHB memory region.
-Because there is only one `MAPPED_ADDRESS` variable at present, a platform should only configure one.
+There are three configurable data transport mechanisms, either staging the bytes via the LPC memory region, the PCI-to-AHB memory region, or sending over a network connection.
+Because there is only one `MAPPED_ADDRESS` variable at present, a platform should not configure LPC and P2A at the same time.
 The platform's device-tree may have the region locked to a specific driver (lpc-aspeed-ctrl), preventing the region from other use.

-***NOTE:*** It will likely be possible to configure both in the near future.
+***NOTE:*** It will likely be possible to configure both LPC and P2A in the near future.

 Variable              | Default | Meaning
 --------------------- | ------- | -------